skodapetr/skodapetr.github.io/_posts/2023-07-26-schema-visualisation.md

 Notes:
 - In addition to visualisation user should be able to edit the schema. <br/>
   Export options to different schemas (JSON Schema, RDFS, ...) can be limited.

+This topic can be expanded to Master thesis by allowing schema evolution.

 This post is a [stub](https://simple.wikipedia.org/wiki/Wikipedia:Stub).
 I may add more information later.